sarthakkamra/sarthakkamra/README.md

 - 👋 Hi, I’m @sarthakkamra
 - 👀 I’m interested in coding , writing and exploring new things.
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning Android Software Development.
 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 How to reach me mail me at sarthakkamra02@gmail.com.